 ABSS Alert: EMS was called to Cummings High today after two students were involved in an altercation with a knife.
 The incident has been turned over to Burlington Police.
 This is an isolated incident.
 All other students are safe.

-over 2 years ago, ABSS Public Information Office
+almost 3 years ago, ABSS Public Information Office

-over 2 years ago, James Shuler
+almost 3 years ago, James Shuler

 A bit of history about National School Lunch Week (NSLW): President John F. Kennedy created National School Lunch Week in 1962 to promote the importance of a healthy school lunch in a child’s life and the impact it has inside and outside of the classroom.
 The National School Lunch Program serves nearly 30 million children every school day. #NSLW22

-over 2 years ago, James Shuler
+almost 3 years ago, James Shuler

 Elementary student holding a school lunch tray in the cafeteria